 Is there a fee to enter Little Island?

 No. The park is free and open to the public.
 Certain events and performances in The Amph will be ticketed, but the park itself will never have a fee for general entry.
-Timed entry reservations are required on Saturdays, Sundays, and Holidays from 12:00 PM through the remainder of the day, learn more here.
+Timed entry reservations are required during our busy spring and summer months.